Poster Presentation Details

 +Do I need to prepare a talk for my Poster?

-+Must all authors be in attendance?
++Must all authors present?

 No. However, the primary author on the submission should be the one who will be presenting the poster at ATA2020.
 (And the presenting author will receive the complimentary registration.)
 As usual, everyone who substantively contributed to the study should be given credit on the poster.